How to Fix MySQL Server Database Corruption?

 What Causes Database Corruption in MySQL Server?

-Following are some of the common reasons behind MySQL corruption:
+Following are some of the common reasons behind MySQL Server Database Corruption:

 Besides these reasons, db corruption also depends on whether you’re using MyISAM or InnoDB storage engine.
 That’s because MyISAM tables are more susceptible to corruption.